Trustee Board Member

 Behavior and Expectations Plan

-The Staton staff has created a new behavior and expectations program for the 2019-20 school year.
-Please click HERE to see the attached matrix.
+The Staton staff uses a behavior and expectations program for which a matrix was created.
+Please click HERE to see the matrix.
 The matrix will be reviewed and implemented with the students.

 CCSD has also released a Code of Conduct Handbook.
 Click HERE to view the handbook.